LuoYuanzhen/SRNet/README.md

 For example, the fitting curves (or distribution points) of SRNet in interpolation/extrapolation domain of K0:
 ![The fitting curves of SRNet in extrapolation domain of K0](https://github.com/LuoYuanzhen/SRNet/blob/master/IMG/kkk0_curves_elite%5B0%5D.png)

-The comparition heat map of outputs of SRNet layer vs the NN layer of K0:
+The comparition heat map of outputs of SRNet layer vs the NN layer of K0 (9 random instances):
 ![The comparition heat map of outputs of SRNet layer vs the NN layer of K0](https://github.com/LuoYuanzhen/SRNet/blob/master/IMG/kkk0_elite%5B0%5D_0.png)

 ![The comparition heat map of outputs of SRNet layer vs the NN layer of K0](https://github.com/LuoYuanzhen/SRNet/blob/master/IMG/kkk0_elite%5B0%5D_1.png)